How to Clean a Brick Fireplace With Natural Products

 Remember that you should always be careful when cleaning your brick fireplace, especially with high-pressure hoses and acidic products in order to avoid weakening or staining the bricks.

+Before you begin doing any actual scrubbing, you need to protect your floors from spills and possible stains by laying a waterproof cloth around the brick fireplace.
 Clear out ashes, grate, and debris inside the fireplace.
 Follow up with a vacuum with a soft brush and make sure that you take out as much ashes, dust, soot, and debris.
 Dispose safely.

-Cleaning Brick Fireplace using Ordinary Household Items
+Cleaning a Fireplace using Ordinary Household Items

 Everything you need to get your brick fireplace in shape can be found as normal household items using simple cleaning solutions.

-Vinegar, Salt, Baking Soda, and Soap.
+Vinegar, Salt, Baking Soda, and Soap

 If your brick fireplace is not dated or more than 20 years old, using distilled white vinegar and water can be one of the best ways to clean oily soot off your brick fireplace.
 You may want to avoid this cleaning solution if your brick fireplace is more than 20 years old since the acidity of vinegar will cause abrasion to the bricks and may cause more damage than cure.